show all projects

 Daytime exterior of Girls, Inc. building façade at 510 16th Street in Oakland

-Interior of lobby with reception desk and neon lettering on the wall with words
+Interior of lobby with reception desk and neon lettering on the wall with words "strong, smart, bold"

 Interior communal space with cafe-style tables, benches, and doorways to a yoga studio and fitness center